Damp, condensation & ventilation

 Condensation can be a more complex issue to solve.
 It is caused by an increase in internal humidity, and is often attributed to people breathing, cooking, bathing and drying clothes.
 In order to reduce the effects of condensation, the control of moisture is necessary along with appropriate insulation, heating and ventilation.
 Moisture will condense on a cold surface, so therefore we try to insulate walls, ceilings, floors and of course install good glazing to increase internal surface temperature and reduce the risk of condensation.

-With insulation, Its important to note that certain methods and using certain thickness of dry-lining have been found to move this condensation issue into the wall structure, effectively hiding but not dealing with the problem.
+With insulation, Its important to The spray of your headlights hasn’t reached the driver approaching you, so what’s the hurry to go to low…Are you a commuter or someone who drives in heavy traffic often?
+Then this video will definitely give you a new perspective on your driving style. note that certain methods and using certain thickness of dry-lining have been found to move this condensation issue into the wall structure, effectively hiding but not dealing with the problem.

 The need for heating is self-explanatory in that, it’s important especially with old buildings that some background heating is used regularly.